-One of my projects uses interview-based field research with over 70 nurses to examine the demand for paid and unpaid care work and the impacts on nurses in a public hospital in Johannesburg.
-The fieldwork is published in PLOS ONE and has contribute to my other publications in Preventive Medicine, Global Public Health, AIDS, Public Health Ethics, and Gender, Work & Organization.
+In one project I use interview-based field research with over 70 nurses to examine the demand for paid and unpaid care work and the impacts on nurses in a public hospital in Johannesburg.
+The fieldwork is published in PLOS ONE and has contributed to publications in Preventive Medicine, Global Public Health, AIDS, Public Health Ethics, and Gender, Work & Organization.
 New research considers precariousness among nurses, feminist perspectives on autism referrals, and the impacts of Covid-19 on healthcare workers.

 I recently co-founded a community for people interested in Feminist Radical Political Economy (FRPE)